khushal2911/crypto-linguist-ama-bot/README.md

 # Crypto Linguist Chatbot
-This project was implemented for
-[LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - a free course about LLMs and RAG.
+This project was implemented as part of certification requirement [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - a free course about LLMs and RAG.

 ## Overview